The Obstacle Flight

 ‘Yes,’ said the prince, ‘the big black cloud is there again.’

 ‘Then throw the glass of water over your head,’ said she.

 When he had done this there was a great lake behind them, and this the witch could not cross until she ran home again and brought her dough-trough.

-For the rest of this post, though, we are going to transform this motif into writing prompts!
+For the rest of this post, though, we are going to transform this trope into writing prompts!

 - Object class.
 The obstacle chase usually centers on household and personal care items like brushes and sewing needles.
 But what would happen if a musician threw a tuning fork?
 Or a writer a pen?
 What about emotional objects, like a souvenir from a beloved trip, or a ring from a broken engagement?

 - Update your objects.
 Yes, we still have combs and mirrors, but what would happen if your heroes threw something much more modern behind them?
 What about a rubber band, pack of chewing gum, or key chain?
 How about a reusable grocery bag or an automatic umbrella?
 What on earth would a fidget spinner turn into?

 - Serendipity.
 Sometimes the fleeing heroes make do with what they find on the ground, like sticks and pebbles.
 But how about using a living organism like a mushroom or some berries?
 Of course, the faeries are fond of their mushrooms, so using one of those might unlock a whole new magical enemy.
 Or what if your heroes found something really weird, something you would ordinarily not mess with, if you came upon it in the forest, like a bloody knife or a shoe with animal bite marks on it?